Special Issue "Self-Assembled Amphiphilic Copolymers in Drug Delivery"

 Special Issue Editors

-Department of Sciences, “Ion Ionescu de la Brad” University of Agricultural Sciences and Veterinary Medicine, 700440 Iasi, Romania
+Department of Exact Sciences, “Ion Ionescu de la Brad” Iasi University of Life Sciences, 700490 Iasi, Romania

 Interests: self-assembled materials; drug delivery systems; controlled release; biomaterials; polymers; liposomes; nanoparticles nanocomposites; nanomaterials synthesis and characterization;